judgej/wc-api-custom-meta/README.md

 It may come back, but this plugin fills a gap in the meantime.

+## Modifying Product Meta

-To use it, add elements to the product array passed to the `products` entrypoint.
-Each element is an array, with examples that follow:
+To use it, add elements to the product array passed to the `products` POST entrypoint.
+Each element is an array, with examples below.
+Both `custom_meta` and `remove_custom_meta` elements are optional.

 ~~~php
 $product = [